debpal/GeoAnalyze/README.md

 - Rasterizing input geometries
 - Rescaling raster resolution
-- Clipping rasters using shapefiles
+- Clipping a raster using a shapefile
-- Overlaying geometries onto rasters
+- Overlaying geometries onto a raster
 - Reprojecting the Coordinate Reference System (CRS)
-- Handling NoData values in rasters
+- Handling NoData values in a raster
-- Extracting raster boundary polygons
+- Generating boundary polygons from a raster
-- Reclassifying rasters values
+- Reclassifying raster values
 - Counting unique raster values
-- Merging raster files
 - Trimming and extending rasters
+- Extracting raster values using a mask
+- Merging multiple raster files

 ### *Shapefile*

-- Vectorizing raster array
+- Vectorizing a raster array
-- Aggregating geometries
+- Aggregating geometries from multiple shapefiles
 - Executing spatial joins on geometries
-- Reprojecting CRS
+- Reprojecting the CRS
 - Filling polygons
-- Performing column analysis
+- Performing column operations on a shapefile

 ## File Operations (Irrespective of Extensions)